talgalili/installr/README.md

 The available functions are:

-* update.R() - serves as a "check for updates" function of R itself.
+* updateR() - serves as a "check for updates" function of R itself.
 Running the function will check for a newer version of R than the one currently used.
 If one exists, the function will download the most updated R version and run its installer.
 Once done, the function will offer to copy (or move) all of the packages from the old R library to the new R library.
 It will then offer to update the moved packages, offer to open the new Rgui, and lastely, it will quit the old R.

 * install.RStudio() - download and runs the installer for RStudio.
 * install.Rtools() - download and runs the installer for Rtools (allowing the user to choose which version to download)